MicrosoftDocs/windows-insider/wip/feedback-categories.md

 ### Input and language

 Use this for all things input, including your mouse or pen not working, the emoji panel, or keyboard and language switching.
-If your keyboard isn't working to type or your hardware keys aren't working, send it to the **Text input** subcategory.
+If your keyboard isn't working to type, your hardware keys aren't working, or you’re having issues with the IME (Input Method Editor) for East Asian languages, send it to the **Text input** subcategory.

 ### Install and update